 Just under the heading that reads as ‘Editing Restrictions’, check the box adjacent to the following option – ‘Allow only this type of editing in the document’.

 Here you can set the formatting restrictions as well for the document.
 However, these restrictions aren’t that important.
-So, you can leave the options in as-it-is state.
+So, you can leave the options in the as-it-is state.

 Next, if you are ready to apply the chosen settings, click on ‘Yes, Start Enforcing Protection’ button and wait for few seconds.

-A small ‘Start Enforcing Protection’ window will appear on your computer screen, offering you the option to password protect the Restriction on the document.
+A small ‘Start Enforcing Protection’ window will appear on your computer screen, offering you the option to password-protect the Restriction on the document.